IAMMEDIC: Recent Activities

+IAMMEDIC's official site is now down. there is possibility to still view it through the wayback machine.

 Members

 Enik Lin

 Enik is the lead vocals, producer, main writer, programming, sequencing, piano, keyboards, guitars, drums, violin, keyboards for IAMMEDIC.

 Before starting IAMMEDIC, Lin was in a band called Burning Tree Project (Tragic Hero/East West/Warner).

 Enik has also released two singles off his forthcoming solo album.

 Danny Park

 Danny contributes as the background vocals and producer.
 Park is also a DJ on 1TYM Danny's (Taebin) "Danny From LA" on Mnet (TV channel).
 Park also produced Mnet's docu-reality TV show "Alpha Girls" and "KTOWN Night Market" event in Los Angeles, California.

 Andre Harris

 Also known as Dre.
 Started rapping at the age of 11, then joined several local hip-hop groups.
 A little after, he learned to play piano from jazz player, Peter Deneff, and songwriter, Joseph Gallo.
 He also played keyboards and vocals for Burning Tree Project.
 In charge of vocals, keyboards and also as a co-writer for IAMMEDIC.